n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 * **Agility** - How rapid a team can change an operational approach to achieve a common goal.

-* **Speed** - How fast a team can leverage an idea from an execution.
+* **Speed** - How fast a team can implement and execute an idea.
 Usually a measure of burocracy flexibility.

 * **Creativity** - How well a team comes up with newer innovative techniques.